Gothenburg: Characteristic buildings

 The Gothenburg Central Station is in the centre of the city, next to Nordstan and Drottningtorget.
 The building has been renovated and expanded numerous times since the grand opening in October 1858.
 In 2003, a major reconstruction was finished which brought the 19th-century building into the 21st century expanding the capacity for trains, travellers, and shopping.
 Not far from the central station is the Skanskaskrapan, or more commonly known as "The Lipstick".
 It is 86 m high with 22 floors and coloured in red-white stripes.
 The skyscraper was designed by Ralph Erskine and built by Skanska in the late 1980s as the headquarters for the company.

 By the shore of the Göta Älv at Lilla Bommen is The Göteborg Opera.
 It was completed in 1994.
 The architect Jan Izikowitz was inspired by the landscape and described his vision as "Something that makes your mind float over the squiggling landscape like the wings of a seagull."

 Feskekörka, or Fiskhallen, is an indoor fishmarket by the Rosenlundskanalen in central Gothenburg.
 Feskekörkan was opened on 1 November 1874 and its name from the building's resemblance to a Gothic church.
 The Gothenburg city hall is in the Beaux-Arts architectural style.
 The Gothenburg Synagogue at Stora Nygatan, near Drottningtorget, was built in 1855 according to the designs of the German architect August Krüger.

 The Gunnebo House is a country house located to the south of Gothenburg, in Mölndal.
 It was built in a neoclassical architecture towards the end of the 18th century.
 Created in the early 1900s was the Vasa Church.
 It is located in Vasastan and is built of granite in a neo-Romanesque style.

+Karlatornet, a skyscraper set to be fully completed in 2025, stands as the tallest building in the Nordics, reaching a height of 246 meters.

 Another noted construction is Brudaremossen TV Tower, one of the few partially guyed towers in the world.